Iarwain01/Test-for-Middle-Python-Developer/README.md

 ### Task 4: Documentation
 Write comprehensive documentation for each of the previous tasks, describing the capabilities of your code, its installation and usage as well as other important details a user should know.
 Provide all your answers and code in the GitHub repository.
-Make sure your code is